JosephABudd/kickzig/README.md

 As I continue to learn and appreciate zig and dvui, I am recreating my kick code generator to work with zig and dvui.

-## Dec 20, 2023

-1. Message management has been added.
-1. Kickzig does everything I want it to.
+## Feb 9, 2024

+I thought I had kickzig and the framework it generates working the way I wanted, so I began building a CRUD.
+It wasn't long before I wanted some changes.

+### zig release

+Upated to work with zig released on 2024-01-25.

+### Startup params

+1. Added back-end startup params that are passed through the back-end at startup as every part of it is initialized.
+The developer can add to the back-end startup params if needed.
+I needed to when I added my sqlite module because I needed to pass my sqlite Store to the backend message handlers.
+1. I did the same with the front-end just to be safe.
+I added front-end startup params that are passed through the front-end at startup as every part of it is initialized.
+The developer can add to the front-end startup params if needed.

+### Messages

+The old command for adding a message is gone.
+There are 3 more new commands for adding messages.

+### Added a closing down process

+The closing down process runs any call backs set to run right before the window closes.

 ### To do

-I'm going to build a CRUD and

-* do a step by step in the WIKI,
 * add clearer CLI responses and followup instructions,
 * add the missing source code documentation,
 * fix the bad source code documentation.

 ### kickzig is a code generator

 Kickzig generates my version of an application framework, written in zig, using dvui, that is ready to build and run right away.
 The application has a front-end which is the gui logic and it has the back-end which is the business logic.
-The front-end and back-end are separate threads which asynchronously communicate using messages.
+The front-end and back-end communicate asynchronously using messages.
 Kickzig also adds and removes those messages.

 1. The framework puts the application code at
    * «app-folder»/ (build.zig, build.zig.zon, standalone.zig, etc)